Home

 If you are not holding the camera correctly you are unlikely to take Better Photographs.

-Almost always, this is not the case.
+Almost always, this was not the case.

-It’s usually because …..
+It was usually because …..

 Holding the Camera